Kompkit/kompkit/docs/ARCHITECTURE.md

 # Architecture Overview

-This document describes the architecture and design decisions behind KompKit, a cross-platform utility library for TypeScript and Kotlin.
+This document describes the architecture and design decisions behind KompKit, a cross-platform utility library for TypeScript, Kotlin, and Dart.

 ## Design Philosophy